-"Kakaako community development district plan", "Kakaako community development plan", or "Kakaako plan", means the development plans referred to as the "mauka area plan" and the "makai area plan";
+["Kakaako community development district plan", "Kakaako community development plan", or "Kakaako plan", means the development plans referred to as the "mauka area plan" and the "makai area plan";

-"Kakaako special design district ordinance" means Ordinance No. 80-58 of the city and county of Honolulu, as amended;
+["Kakaako] "Kaka'ako special design district ordinance" means Ordinance No. 80-58 of the city and county of Honolulu, as amended[;].

-"Land use ordinance" or "LUO" means Ordinance No. 86-96 of the city and county of Honolulu;
+"Land use ordinance" or "LUO" means [Ordinance No. 86-96] the land use ordinance of the city and county of Honolulu[\div], as amended.

-"Land use zone" means any zone delineated on the land use plan map of the makai area plan;
+"Land use zone" means any zone delineated on the land use plan map of the makai area plan $[\div]$.

-"Lot" means a duly recorded parcel of land which can be used, developed or built upon as a unit;
+"Lot" means a duly recorded parcel of land which can be used, developed, or built upon as a $unit[\div]$.

-"Makai area" means that portion of the Kakaako district, established by section 206E-32, HRS, which is bounded by Ala Moana Boulevard, inclusive from Punchbowl Street to Piikoi Street, from Piikoi Street to its intersection with the Ewa boundary of Ala Moana Park also identified as the Ewa boundary of tax map key 2-3-37: 01; the Ewa boundary of tax map key 2-3-37: 01 from its intersection with Ala Moana Boulevard to the shoreline; the shoreline from its intersection with the property line representing the Ewa boundary of property identified by tax map key 2-3-37: 01 to the property line between Pier 2 and Pier 4 from its intersection with the shoreline to Ala Moana Boulevard; and Ala Moana Boulevard from its intersection with the property line between lands identified by Pier 2 and Pier 4 to Punchbowl Street.
-The makai area also includes that parcel of land identified by tax map key 2-1-14: 16, situated mauka of Piers 6 and 7 and makai of Nimitz Highway, being the site for the existing Hawaiian Electric power plant and related facilities;
+"Makai area" means that portion of the [Kakaako] Kaka'ako district, established by section 206E-32, HRS, which is bounded by Ala Moana Boulevard, inclusive from [Punchbowl Street to Piikoi Street, from Piikoi Street] South Street to its intersection with the Ewa boundary of Ala Moana Park, also identified as the Ewa boundary of tax map key 2-3-37: 01; the Ewa boundary of tax map key 2-3-37: 01 from its intersection with Ala Moana Boulevard to the shoreline; the shoreline from its intersection with the property line representing the Ewa boundary of property identified by tax map key 2-3-37: 01 to its intersection with the property line [between Pier 2 and Pier 4 from its intersection with the shoreline to Ala Moana Boulevard; along the Diamond Head side of Pier 1 and Forest Avenue, also identified as the Diamond Head boundary of tax map key 2-1-15: 09; and [Ala Moana Boulevard from its intersection with the property line between lands identified by Pier 2 and Pier 4 to Punchbowl Street.] along the Diamond Head side of Pier 1 and Forest Avenue, also identified as the tax map key 2-1-15: 09 from the shoreline to the intersection of Ala Moana Boulevard and South Street.
+The makai area also includes that parcel of land identified by tax map key [2-1-14: 16,] 2-1-14: 06, situated mauka of Piers 6 and 7 and makai of Nimitz

+Highway, being the site for the existing Hawaiian Electric power plant and related facilities;].